hjferguson/workorderManagementSystem/README.md

 <h3>What?</h3>

 This program was developed to be used in a building maintenance setting.
-The user can create and track repair workorders.
-Future updates can include cost forecasting, flagging repeat units (potential trouble tennants), or track/remind of yearly maintenance.
+The user can create and view repair workorders.
+Future updates can include tracking current/completed workorders, cost forecasting, flagging repeat units (potential trouble tennants), or track/remind of yearly maintenance.

 <h3>Why?</h3>